Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
+* How often are current desks actually being used.
 * question 2
+* How will employees book or find desks each day.

 ## Evaluation of the proposal
-*Povide a breif evaluation based on what you know*
+*Povide a breif evaluation based on what you know* Hot-desking is a flexible workspace system where employees do not have assigned desks but choose availble workstations each day.
+It aims to reduce office space costs, support hybrid work, and encourage collaboration.
+However, it can create challenges with personalization, setup time, and maintaining a sense of belonging among employees.